bebzbzbz/Sparkle-App/README.md

     <img style="width: 30%; height: auto; object-fit: contain"  src="./public/images/Detail.png">
 </div>

 The .MOV project provides an interactive film platform that allows you to view films, search for them and retrieve detailed information about each film.
 The application uses a public [API](https://developer.themoviedb.org/reference/intro/getting-started) to display films and includes features such as a slider for current trending films, a search bar and a detailed view of each film.
-Users can also navigate between different genres and view a list of films categorised by genre.
+Users can also navigate between different genres and view a list of films categorized by genre.

-The application was developed as a team effort using React and utilises a user-friendly navigation.
+The application was developed as a team effort using React and utilizes a user-friendly navigation.
 It includes a responsive design that adapts to different screen sizes and a clearly structured user interface.

 ## Table of Contents